Two Bonner Co. deputies recovering after being shot three times

 BLANCHARD, Idaho -- Law enforcement sources confirmed two Bonner County deputies were shot in Blanchard, Idaho Monday afternoon.

 Officials said the deputies were taken to Kootenai Health where they are being treated for serious, but non-life threatening injuries.
-They are expected to make a full recovery.
+They are expected to make a full recovery and are in satisfactory condition.

 Both deputies were shot three times, authorities said.
 Officials did not specify where the deputies were shot.